samdq/COVID19/README.md

 - This application uses in-memory data storage for demonstration purposes.
 In a production environment, you should replace it with a proper database.
 - Ensure proper error handling, authentication, and security measures in a production environment.

+Remember to replace the placeholders like STATE, CITY, PINCODE, and your-username with actual values.
+This README provides a basic structure, and you can customize it based on your project's specifics.